Jill Biden sees teachable moment in the depths of a pandemic - WTMJ

 With the purchases, the Bidens appear to be encouraging support for small businesses, which generate most of the jobs in the U.S. but are struggling to survive the pandemic.

-They also seem to be signaling that they will be participants in city life.
+They also seem to be signaling that they will participate in city life.

 Former President Donald Trump went only to his hotel near the White House or his golf club in northern Virginia.
 For dinner in a city with a robust restaurant scene, he opted to dine exclusively at the hotel restaurant.
-His wife, Melania Trump, never made a show of outings in the Washington area in an unofficial capacity.
+His wife, Melania Trump, kept any outings in the Washington area in an unofficial capacity under the radar.

 After Jill Biden released a photo of herself at the counter of The Sweet Lobby, the boutique bakery wasn’t the only thing that became an instant hit.